Ubykh grammar: Agreement

 The plural markers exist in the same rules as the singular rules with the exception that singular //ɐ/-/ can be deleted but plural //ɐ/-/ cannot.

 Dynamic verb conjugation

 Dynamic Ubykh verbs are split up in two groups: Group I which contain the simple tenses and Group II which contain derived counterpart tenses.
 Only the Karaclar dialect uses the progressive tense and the plural is unknown.

 The singular-plural distinction is used when the subject, the ergative, is singular or plural.

-Square brackets indicate elided vowels; parenthesis indicate optional parts of the stem; and the colon indicates the boundary of a morpheme.
+Square brackets indicate elided vowels; parentheses indicate optional parts of the stem; and the colon indicates the boundary of a morpheme.